 Table.
-Minimum acceptable dose intervals for children <10 years of age
+Minimum acceptable dose intervals for children <10 years of age, for NIP-funded vaccines

 See Catch-up guidelines for individual vaccines for children <10 years of age for important details, including for Hib, MenB (meningococcal B) and pneumococcal vaccines.